rya-sge/access-denied/_posts/2026-07-24-zero-knowledge-proofs-zama-protocol.md

 A confidential contract receives a ciphertext from an address it does not trust.
 Two failure modes follow, and neither is caught by the encryption itself.

 The first is a malformed ciphertext.
-The FHE schemes behind the protocol come from the learning-with-errors family, where a ciphertext is a pair carrying a small noise term.
+The FHE schemes behind the protocol come from the learning-with-errors family, so it is worth recalling what that family assumes.

+Learning with errors, usually shortened to LWE, is a linear-algebra problem made hard on purpose.
+Fix a secret vector $$s$$ and publish many pairs $$(a, b)$$, where each $$a$$ is drawn uniformly at random and $$b = \langle a, s \rangle + e$$ for a small random error $$e$$.
+Drop the errors and recovering $$s$$ is Gaussian elimination on a linear system, a matter of seconds.
+Keep them and every equation is slightly wrong, no subset of them can be trusted, and the best known algorithms, quantum ones included, need exponential time.
+That gap is the hardness assumption the lattice-based schemes rest on, and it also explains why a ciphertext carries noise: encryption reuses the same shape, hiding the message inside the linear relation and letting the error mask it.

 Writing the LWE form of a ciphertext under a secret key $$s$$:

 $$
 \begin{aligned}